tmathmeyer/tint3/README.md

  - easily configurable, and ready for the AUR [configuration.md](https://github.com/tmathmeyer/tint3/blob/master/configuration.md)

 ####Contributions
-tint3 uses feature branches.
-If you would like to submit a PR, submit it on a feature branch. all external PR's to master will be closed.
-The braches that exemplify the unix way and don't rely on external libraries may be merged into master.
-The most important things to remember are:
-- make as few syscalls as possible
-- avoid dependancies, especially non-common libraries

-#### Mirrors
-- git.tmathmeyer.com
+Contributions are welcome!
+If you would like to see a feature implemented, go for it, and there is a good chance it will get merged.
+The only things to remember are no minimize calls to system(), fopen(), and popen().
+Sometimes they are inevitable, but we prefer to keep them out.
+Also, Don't try to include massive libraries (Cairo, for example).

 ##TODO:
- - [ ] have tint3 listen on a unix socket for runtime changes
- - [ ] make better defaults, as well as pre-package some themes
- - [ ] write a man-page!!!
+ - [ ] make a defualt configuration generator
  - [ ] add support for pianobar (pandora internet radio)
+ - [ ] use pulseaudio libraries instead of alsa
+ - [ ] clean up xlib calls
  - [ ] mouse and notification support
  - [ ] abi for adding modules